Huang-Libo/Notebook/Swift/Combine.md

 **Overview**:

-An environment object invalidates the current view whenever the observable object changes.
-If you declare a property as an environment object, be sure to set a corresponding model object on an ancestor view by calling its environmentObject(_:) modifier.
+An *environment object* **invalidates** the current view whenever the observable object changes.
+If you declare a property as an *environment object*, be sure to set a corresponding model object on an ancestor view by calling its `environmentObject(_:)` modifier.

 ## CustomCombineIdentifierConvertible